wiesion/wiesion.github.io/_posts/2025-09-28-building-a-private-wooden-cloud-part-1-the-plan.md

     PoE <--->|2.5GbE PoE| AP
 ```

 The board integrates 4x 2.5GbE ports using Intel i226-V NICs, similar to my previous Topton SoC from 2021.
-Two ports (WAN/LAN) pass through to the OPNsense VM, one to the GitLab VM, and the fourth is shared between the host and remaining services.
+The allocation prioritizes network isolation and traffic management:

+- **NIC 1 & 2**: Dedicated to OPNsense for WAN/LAN routing (passthrough)
+- **NIC 3**: Dedicated to Traefik LXC for all internet-facing ingress traffic (passthrough)
+- **NIC 4**: Shared internal network for GitLab, application services, and host (bridge)

+This topology creates a clean separation between public-facing ingress (NIC 3) and internal service communication (NIC 4).
+All external requests flow through Traefik's dedicated NIC, while internal traffic—including GitLab CI/CD jobs, Nextcloud background tasks, and inter-service communication—uses the shared internal NIC.
+This separation simplifies bandwidth accounting, enables traffic-based monitoring, and provides a security boundary between the ingress layer and backend services.

 The i226-V and its predecessor i225-V are notoriously buggy.
 Disabling Energy Efficient Ethernet (EEE) and Active State Power Management (ASPM) usually resolves stability issues, but if problems persist, I'll fall back to VirtIO passthrough instead of hardware passthrough.